-Grade Evaluation: Your course grade will be based on the following:
+Grade Evaluation: Scores for coursework items will be posted on Canvas as they are graded.
+Feedback will be provided when available.
+Your course grade will be based on the following:

-Homework 55%
+Homework 60%

-Discussion 5%
+HW Discussion 5%

-Midterm Exam 20%
+Quizzes 15%

 Final Exam 20%

 TOTAL 100%